-Donya Williamson Burns is an attorney with Houlihan Law, P.C.
-Her practice includes state environmental cleanup actions, land use permitting and environmental liability, condemnation litigation, and commercial and residential real estate sales and leasing.
-She has also worked with local jurisdictions on municipal code revisions pertaining to telecommunications.
+Donya Williamson Burns is in-house counsel for Weyerhaeuser, with a practice focus in real estate transactions.
 In her spare time (usually 4-7 a.m.)
-Donya enjoys competitive rowing, bread baking, gardening (mostly the pruning part), and playing the piano.
-She also has a couple of kids; they are adorable but do not contribute in any way to the aforementioned spare time.
+Donya enjoys competitive rowing, yardwork, drawing, and reading fiction.
+She also has a couple of kids.
+They're adorable but do not contribute in any way to the aforementioned spare time.

 Caroline Cress is an Assistant Attorney General in the Ecology Division of the Washington State Attorney General’s Office in Olympia.
-Her current practice focuses on regulatory oversight of the Hanford Nuclear Reservation, as well as state-wide toxics cleanup, hazardous waste management, and public records and disclosure.
+Her current practice focuses on air quality, climate mitigation, environmental justice, and regulatory oversight of the Hanford Nuclear Reservation.
 Prior to joining the Ecology Division in 2016, Caroline clerked for Hon.
 Ann Schindler at Division I of the Washington State Court of Appeals.
 She also worked for the Global Environmental Governance Project, the Nature Conservancy, and the Southern Environmental Law Center.
 Caroline received a B.A. in government and environmental policy from the College of William & Mary and a J.D. from the University of North Carolina School of Law.
 In her free time, Caroline enjoys gardening, hiking, and playing with her dogs.